-Although its not temperature regulating, organic cotton is also a good option that is pesticides free and comes in a variety of textures and colors.
+Although its not as temperature regulating, organic cotton is also a great option that is pesticide free and comes in a variety of textures and colors.

-Bamboo and organic cotton towels reign supreme when comes to softness, wicking up moisture and durability.
+Bamboo and organic cotton towels reign supreme when it comes to softness, wicking up moisture, and durability.

 shower curtains that are better for you

 If glass shower enclosures aren’t within your budget or impractical for your bathroom, then shower curtains to the rescue!
 Look for curtain liners that are PVC-free to avoid harmful offgassing from chlorinated plastics (that blow up pool toy smell).
 Many cute decorative shower curtains available online are made from natural materials such as Belgian flax linen, hemp and organic cotton.